karaoc/dayz.test/[Server-Hosting]-Setting-up-the-server.md

 Now go back to the dayz server root directory and open your "**serverDZ.cfg**" config file (if you are on a web provider, make sure you can add custom mission or that you have expert mode enabled).

 Inside this file, look for the template and change it to match this screenshot.
 You can choose to use the non Gloom mission if you want to.
 Gloom allow for better lighting visuals, this is the only difference !
-Oh and won't be supported with dayz 1.08 since gloom will be in the base game.

 ![](https://i.imgur.com/eS46Rtu.png)